botre/anki-decks/src/computer-science.md

 Physical computer server that is used by one consumer, or tenant, only.

+## Hypervisor

+A hypervisor is a software, firmware, or hardware that creates and runs virtual machines.

 ## Word

 Natural unit of data used by a particular processor design.